shashank-ram-16/Pharmacy_Management/README.md

 4. Push your changes to your fork.
 5. Create a pull request to the main repository's `main` branch.

-We welcome contributions from the community to improve this Pharmacy Management System.

 ---

 ## Development Environment

-This project was developed using [Visual Studio Code (VSCode)](https://code.visualstudio.com/), a popular and versatile code editor provided by Microsoft.
+This project was developed using [Visual Studio Code (VSCode)](https://code.visualstudio.com/), a popular and versatile code editor.
 VSCode offers a range of features and extensions that enhance the development experience, making it a great choice for creating Python applications like this Pharmacy Management System.